vcoquard/elastalert-ocp/README.md

 # elastalert-ocp
 Run [Elastalert](https://github.com/Yelp/elastalert) in Openshift Container Platform 4.x

+This instructions are valid for Openshift Container Platform 4.4 or below.
+If you are running OpenShift Container Platfrom 4.5 or above please switch to [ocp-4.5+ branch](https://github.com/jstakun/elastalert-ocp/tree/ocp-4.5+)

 Run below commands as **cluster-admin** user
 ```
 oc adm new-project openshift-elastalert